-The Snowhaven Tubing Hill is the place to be for family fun without the crowds.
+The Snowhaven Tubing Hill is the place to be for family fun.

 A ride down the run features an approximate 150-foot vertical drop.
 Once the ride is completed a 600-foot-long lift carries you back to the top of the two 1100-foot-long runs for another tubing adventure.

 - Must be 4 years or 42 inches tall to ride the Tubing Hill.